 User Interface - The best way to set the display language in Office Online is to set the language in the host where your documents live.
 That's usually OneDrive, SharePoint, Dropbox, etc. When you open a document from one of those sites, Office Online will use the display language you have that service set to.

-To set the proofing tools language in your app go to Review > Spelling & Grammar > Set Proofing Language.
+To set the proofing tools language in your app go to the Review tab > Spelling & Grammar > Set Proofing Language.
 In OneNote Online this is found on the Home tab.

 This change will only take affect from this point in the document forward.